George Eagle Memorial Scholarship

 - Must be an Ohio resident.

-- Students must be enrolled in a program leading to an undergraduate degree in Environmental Health or a related field as determined by the OEHA Board of Directors.
+- Enrolled in an environmental health degree program or related degree program as determined by the OEHA Board of Directors.

 - Must have a sophomore, junior, or senior standing in a baccalaureate program.

-- Whether attending school in Ohio or out of state, the student shall express the intent to become employed in environmental health in Ohio following graduation.
+- Whether an undergraduate in Ohio or out of state, applicant shall express the intent to pursue an environmental health related career in the State of Ohio upon graduation.

-- An OEHA member in good standing for two consecutive years prior to applying for scholarship.
+- OEHA member in good standing for two consecutive years prior to applying for scholarship.

 - Registered Environmental Health Specialist (REHS) or Environmental Health Specialist in Training (EHSIT) in the State of Ohio.

 - The College or University must be an accredited school of higher learning.

-- A personal interview may be required, as determined by the Scholarship Committee.
+- A personal interview may be required as determined by the George Eagle Scholarship Committee.

 Please send applications and/or contributions to: